 Certificated Employee of the Month

 Laurie Lamers, Language, Speech and Hearing Specialist/Special Education, was nominated by Principal Erik Crawford.
 Ms. Lamers manages a caseload of approximately 50 students from preschool through age 22 in SCOE Moderate/Severe and Social/Emotional programs at schools throughout the county.
 Her responsibilities in the area of student communications skills include assessing needs and abilities, developing strategies for expanding student access, and working with parents and teachers to foster student communication methods.
 She is compassionate and empathetic in serving students with diverse challenges.
-Ms. Lamers’ ability to locate and coordinate funding sources for student communication devices demonstrates her knowledge and dedication in the field.
+Ms. Lamers’ ability to locate and coordinate funding sources for student communication devices demonstrates her knowledge of—and dedication to—the field.
 She is adept at connecting families with community programs and services.
-Ms. Lamers has been employed by the Sacramento County Office of Education since January 2015.
+Ms. Lamers has been employed by the Sacramento County Office of Education since 2015.